pivotal-cf-experimental/docs-utility-scripts/docs-ops-docs/new-release-playbook.md

 	1. Verify the staging build publishes the new release docs to the staging site.
 	1. Kick off the production job, wait for it to finish, and verify that the new release docs are live.

-## Step Three: Update Redirects to Serve the New Release Docs
+## Step Four: Update Redirects to Serve the New Release Docs

 Perform the following steps after **Step Two** to point redirects of current docs to the new release docs and as soon as the new release goes GA: